This post may contain affiliate links. See our affiliate disclosure for more.

 - The best apps for making money are those where your reputation follows you.
 The better your reputation becomes over time, the more work you’ll get and the more it will pay.
 However, this doesn’t happen overnight.
 Patience and persistence pay off.

 - Gigs that require higher skill levels generally pay more.

 - Gigs that allow you to set your own prices pay more than twice as much as gigs where the company sets your price.

 With that said, let’s take a look at various gigs to get a better sense of what will best help you make some extra cash in 2019.

-Top 10 gig economy apps for boosting your income
+Top 10 gig economy apps for making some extra money

 Without a doubt, this is the number one money-making gig app out there.
 And we say that for three main reasons.
 First, Airbnb lets you set your own prices.
 You will almost always make more with the companies that let you set your own price.